tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-statefulservicedescription.md

 - ReplicaRestartWaitDuration - Indicates the ReplicaRestartWaitDuration property is set.
 The value is 1.
 - QuorumLossWaitDuration - Indicates the QuorumLossWaitDuration property is set.
 The value is 2.
 - StandByReplicaKeepDuration - Indicates the StandByReplicaKeepDuration property is set.
 The value is 4.
+- ServicePlacementTimeLimit - Indicates the ServicePlacementTimeLimit property is set.
+The value is 8.

 ____